ukrainets/job_search_kb/resume_redflags.md

 # Resume red flags

-The red flags listed below should be avoided in the resume and noted with an alternative version for replacement.
+The red flags listed below should be used to avoid this red flag in the resume and noted with an alternative version for replacement.

 ## General red flags that sink any resume